Lowchen Dog Price Explained

 Female and Male Lowchen Price Differences

-Female Lowchens typically cost more than males since there is more demand for females.
-The higher cost is due to females being more desirable, often for the intent of breeding.
+Female Lowchens typically cost more than males because there is more demand for females.
+The higher cost is due to females being more desirable, often for breeding purposes.

 However, there are different medical costs for both genders.
-The young female Lowchen can experience menstruation and requires to get spayed.
+The young female Lowchen can experience menstruation and is required to get spayed.

 How Long do Lowchen Dogs Live For?

 Lowchen dogs have an average lifespan of 12-15 years.
-This can only be so if proper care and nutrition are given to them.
+This can only be achieved with proper care and nutrition.

-Regular vet check ups are also important to help them hit their life expectancy.
+Regular vet checkups are also important to help them reach their life expectancy.
 Lowchens are generally healthy, but like all breeds, they’re prone to certain health conditions.

-In case of any problems, Remember, the sooner you seek medical attention, the better the outcome will be for your Lowchen.
+In case of any problems, remember that the sooner you seek medical attention, the better the outcome will be for your Lowchen.

 Lowchen Dog Price